ypriverol/os-proteomics/manuscript.md

 ## Conflicts of interest

-WEF is an employee of Talus Bioscience, a drug—discovery biotechnology company that develops and contributes to OSS and does not currently sell software.
+WEF is an employee of Talus Bioscience, Inc, a drug—discovery biotechnology company that develops and contributes to OSS and does not currently sell software.
 Additionally, Talus Bioscience has a collaborative research agreement with Bruker.
 T.S. is an officer in OpenMS Inc., a non—profit foundation that manages the international coordination of OpenMS development.
 MRL is an employee of Belharra Therapeutics, Inc., and an officer of Chaparral Labs, Inc., a company offering SaaS solutions for proteomics, in addition to commercial support for OSS software.